| HOME | BALI SURF TRIPS | BOAT CHARTER | SURF CAMP | GIRLS ONLY | EXCITING TOURS |

 Season

 Typical trade-wind patterns prevail; east to southeast airflows in the dry season (May to September), and west to northwest in the wet (November to April).
 The south coast is most consistent in the dry season, but gets waves all year round.
-When wet season winds blow westerly, you will find an array of reefs and right-hand points that will be perfect.
+When wet season winds blow westerly, youll find an array of reefs and right-hand points that will be perfect.
 The huge volcano and mountains of Lombok also assist between seasons, by giving some morning off-shores as the cool night air drops down and fans out.
 Lombok is a true year-round surf zone.

 Crowds